 - It assumes I can comparatively evaluate feed A apples and feed B oranges (and various other feed fruits and vegetables) in a given timeframe irrespective of your particular use cases.

-The first step in identifying the "best, most important threat intelligence feeds that I should integrate within my security operations" would be to understand the various characteristics of your own security operations.
+The first step in identifying the “best, most important threat intelligence feeds that I should integrate into my security operations” would be to understand the various characteristics of your own security operations.
 Consider that an outsider with little understanding of your security operations will likely not be in a position to offer you very much without this insight.
 I would take these outside recommendations with a grain of salt.

 You need to do a little soul searching to answer this question.

 Note: This isn’t the type of soul searching you find in a mushroom-tea-induced Arizona sweat lodge.
 Threat intelligence feeds are unlike any other security investment area.
 Free or premium, you need to be able to determine which is the right fit for you, your resources, environment and individual use cases.
 Mileage varies here, and is largely dependent on the driver, so be prepared to fall back to your organization’s processes for evaluating any other technology.

 What we are driving towards is the identification of organizational requirements and priorities.
 This is an orientation exercise.
 There is industry thought leadership (here, here, and here) around defining and navigating Intelligence Requirements, so no need for me to rehash these.
 Just read and follow these recommendations.
 This is your first and most important step.